chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 #.
 The number of subdivisions in each of the three spatial dimensions: ``16``;
 #.
 The number of adaption cycles.
 Using ``4`` adaptation cycles over a initial number of ``16`` subdivisions results in a level of detail equivalent to a number of ``256`` subdivisions;
 #.
 The radius ratio means that each node `sees` up to ``3`` neighbors in each direction, which results in a smooth approximation.
 #.
 The base function of ``1`` means that the basis function is of Wendland type.
-This is the best functions to represent geometries, from our experiments.
+These are the best functions to represent geometries from our experiments.
 #.
 The mesh range of ``0.1`` means that there is at least 10% of margin on each side of the object, so the collection of RBF nodes are sure to encompass the whole object.

 .. code-block:: text